-Jun Lee has spent most of his professional career focused around research and planning for new product development, with an expertise in consumer electronics.
-His recent focus has been in mobile play, waged-based gaming, the challenges and limits of social networking, and the changing dynamics of television viewing in the home.
-He has worked with major clients to help build perspectives on how to position and define new consumer products and develop signature experiences within the products themselves.
 Having worked in Seoul, Korea, for Samsung Electronics and in Copenhagen with ReD’s home office, Jun brings a seasoned international perspective from life and connections in several continents.
-Jun holds a Masters in Design from the Institute of Design, IIT, Chicago, and a Bachelor’s in Neuroscience and Behavior from Columbia University.
+Jun holds a Master’s in Design from the Institute of Design, IIT, Chicago, and a Bachelor’s in Neuroscience and Behavior from Columbia University.

 Mikkel has spent most of his professional life figuring out how to apply anthropology to business problems.
 This has made him one of the most experienced business anthropologists in ReD and has also allowed him to develop and perfect methods and tools to make anthropology into a useful and powerful tool to inform business strategy.
 Mikkel has lead over one hundred field work studies for clients all over the world.
 He is specialized in solving problems in the health care industry and has consulted several pharmaceutical companies and medical device manufacturers on setting a long term patient centric agenda and how to translate customer insights into clear innovation priorities and new product briefs.